ehrenbrav/nestcamDIY/README.md

 > In `nano`, you can move around with the arrow keys and simply type to add or change text.
 The command list is shown at the bottom of the screen. `Ctrl-O` means **write out**, which saves the file, and `Ctrl-X` exits the editor.
 If you try to exit after changing something, `nano` will ask whether you want to save first.
 That is why `nano` is a good first editor for a project like this: it is simple, direct, and hard to get trapped in.
 >
 > A few other shortcuts are especially useful. `Ctrl-W` searches for text, `Ctrl-K` cuts the current line, and `Ctrl-U` pastes it back.
 Those are enough for most small edits to configuration files.
 If you make a mistake, you can usually just reopen the file and correct it.
 For this project, that is often all you need in order to change values in `nestcam.env`, adjust camera settings, or update service configuration.
 >
-> You may also hear about `vim` or `vi`.
-These are powerful editors, but they have a steeper learning curve because they use different modes for typing text and issuing commands.
+> You may also hear about `vim`, `vi`, or `emacs`.
+As this is an electronics project and not a forum for discussing religious doctrine, we will not endorse or recommend any of these particular text editors.
+They are all powerful, but they have a steeper learning curve because they use different modes for typing text and issuing commands.
 They are worth learning eventually, but if your goal is just to get the NestCam running, `nano` is usually the easier place to start.
 >
 > If you want more background, start here:
 >
 > - [GNU nano documentation](https://www.nano-editor.org/docs.php)